makandra/spreewald/README.md

 You can find a list of all contained steps at the end of this README.

+## Supported versions

+Spreewald is currently tested against and Ruby 2.6.6 and 3.0.0 with Rails 6 and Capybara 3.

 ## Installation

 Add this line to your application's Gemfile: